If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 I would definitely recommend calling the hotel before you check-in to add a room request to your reservation.
 You can request a view of the water or a room that faces Epcot, from which you can see the fireworks.
 At the very least I suggest requesting a room close to the lobby or elevators to avoid being as far away from everything as we were.

 One of the main “pros” of staying at the Swan and Dolphin is cost.
-Not only is their rack rate less than any Disney deluxe resort, but because Sheraton and Westin are part of the Starwood family of resorts, you can use Starwood Preferred Guest (SPG) points for stays at this resort!
+Not only is their rack rate less than any Disney deluxe resort, but because both resorts are part of the marriot family, you can use points to pay for at least part of your stay.

 If you aren’t interested in using points for your stay, you can still save substantially at the Dolphin compared to other Deluxe resorts.